 - Other drivers: Sometimes, it is the actions of a third driver that causes a collision.
 For example, if driver A cuts in front of driver B, driver B may swerve into the adjacent lane to avoid a collision.
 This may cause driver B to drive head-on into driver C. In this case, driver A may be responsible for the injuries and damages to driver B and driver C.

-How a Personal Injury Attorney Can Help
+How a Car Accident Attorney Can Help

-After an accident involving injuries, it’s VITAL to talk to a personal injury attorney.
+After an accident involving injuries, it’s crucial to talk to a personal injury attorney.
 Even if you think that you might hold some of the blame, an experienced attorney can help you determine whether that is actually the case (and in many cases, it’s not!)